 - 7. In addition to the above, if modified private hire vehicles are employed to carry out journeys the following conditions also apply: - (a) Only bookings made at least 24 hours in advance of the journey commencement time may be accepted. - (b) Written confirmation of the of the booking must be provided to the hirer and to the driver of the vehicle stating: - i) the name and address of the hirer - ii) details of the journey (time, pick-up point and destination and return, if any)and the date on which the booking is made - iii) charge - iv) a statement as to the maximum number of passengers that may be carried in the vehicle. - (c) Only licensed private hire vehicle drivers that hold a valid DVLA Group 2 licence permitting them to drive large goods vehicles, buses and coaches may carry passengers in such vehicles. - 8.
 A licence obtained by any form of payment that is subsequently dishonoured will render the licence invalid.
-The licence document must be returned to the Council until an alternative form of acceptable payment is made.

-The licence document remains the property of the Council and it must be informed forthwith if lost or stolen.

-9. If a booking is accepted in the vehicle it shall be capable of automatically being entered onto a digital booking system or must be entered into such a record immediately upon return to the office.
+The licence document must be returned to the Council until an alternative form of acceptable payment is made. - The licence document remains the property of the Council and it must be informed forthwith if lost or stolen. - 9.
+If a booking is accepted in the vehicle it shall be capable of automatically being entered onto a digital booking system or must be entered into such a record immediately upon return to the office. - 10.
+The Council may use its discretion at any time add to, delete or amend any of these conditions.